Axobot-org/Axobot/docs/legal/privacy.rst

 6. Data Transfer
 ----------------

-The Data collected by Axobot are only stored on our server hosted by OVH in France (https://www.ovh.com).
+The Data collected by Axobot are only stored on our server hosted by Hetzner in Germany (https://www.hetzner.com).

 Axobot will take all reasonable steps to ensure that your data is treated securely and in accordance with this Privacy Policy and your Personal Data will not be transferred to any organization or country unless adequate controls are in place, including with respect to the security of your data and other personal data.